wenxiangj/ICN-SAEA/README.md

 # ICN-SAEA

-This repository provides implementations for the paper: "A novel robust multi-objective evolutionary optimization algorithm based on surviving rate"
+This repository provides implementations for the paper: "Surrogate-Assisted Evolutionary Optimization Based on Interpretable Convolution Network"

 ## Absract